sarahzaheer999/Exploring-Objects-and-Arrays/README.md

 ```
-### Optional Challenge 5: Define a mousePressed function that changes the heart emoji to a different color.
+### Optional Challenge: Define a mousePressed function that changes the heart emoji to a different color.

 ```